codefresh-io/docs.codefresh.io/_docs/integrations/jira.md

 Set up a Jira integration for pipelines, and then reference the integration in your pipeline through a custom or the `jira-issue-extractor` Marketplace step to extract the Jira issue.
 See [Set up the integration with Jira for CI pipelines](#set-up-jira-integration-in-codefresh) and [Example of Jira integration in pipelines](#example-of-jira-integration-in-codefresh-pipeline).

-Optionally, a [GitOps-based Jira integration](#gitops-based-jira-integration-for-image-enrichment) allows you to enrich images with Jira information through another Marketplace step.
+Optionally, a [GitOps-based Jira integration](#gitops-based-jira-integration-for-image-enrichment) allows you to enrich images with Jira information through a different Marketplace step.

 For information on Jira integration for notifications, see [Jira notification integrations for pipelines]({{site.baseurl}}/docs/integrations/jira-integration/).